Electoral threshold: Coalitions due to electoral thresholds

-Amount of unrepresented vote
+Number of wasted votes

 Electoral thresholds can sometimes seriously affect the relationship between the percentages of the popular vote achieved by each party and the distribution of seats.
-The proportionality between seat share and popular vote can be measured by the Gallagher index.
-While the amount of unrepresented vote is a measure of the total amount of voters not represented by any party sitting in the legislature and is related to No taxation without representation.
+The proportionality between seat share and popular vote can be measured by the Gallagher index while the number of wasted votes is a measure of the total number of voters not represented by any party sitting in the legislature.

 The failure of one party to reach the threshold not only deprives their candidates of office and their voters of representation; it also changes the power index in the assembly, which may have dramatic implications for coalition-building.

-The amount of unrepresented vote changes from one election to another, here shown for New Zealand.
-The unrepresented vote changes depending on voter behavior and size of effective electoral threshold, for example in 2005 New Zealand general election every party above 1% got seats due to the electoral threshold in New Zealand of at least one seat in first-past-the-post voting, which caused a much lower unrepresented vote compared to the other years.
+The number of wasted votes changes from one election to another, here shown for New Zealand.
+The wasted vote changes depending on voter behavior and size of effective electoral threshold, for example in 2005 New Zealand general election every party above 1 percent received seats due to the electoral threshold in New Zealand of at least one seat in first-past-the-post voting, which caused a much lower wasted vote compared to the other years.

-In the Russian parliamentary elections in 1995, with a threshold excluding parties under 5%, more than 45% of votes went to parties that failed to reach the threshold.
+In the Russian parliamentary elections in 1995, with a threshold excluding parties under 5 percent, more than 45 percent of votes went to parties that failed to reach the threshold.
 In 1998, the Russian Constitutional Court found the threshold legal, taking into account limits in its use.

-After the first implementation of the threshold in Poland in 1993 34.4% of the popular vote did not gain representation.
+After the first implementation of the threshold in Poland in 1993 34.4 percent of the popular vote did not gain representation.

-There had been a similar situation in Turkey, which had a 10% threshold, easily higher than in any other country.
+There had been a similar situation in Turkey, which had a 10 percent threshold, easily higher than in any other country.
 The justification for such a high threshold was to prevent multi-party coalitions and put a stop to the endless fragmentation of political parties seen in the 1960s and 1970s.
-However, coalitions ruled between 1991 and 2002, but mainstream parties continued to be fragmented and in the 2002 elections as many as 45% of votes were cast for parties which failed to reach the threshold and were thus unrepresented in the parliament.
-All parties which won seats in 1999 failed to cross the threshold, thus giving Justice and Development Party 66% of the seats.
+However, coalitions ruled between 1991 and 2002, but mainstream parties continued to be fragmented and in the 2002 elections as many as 45 percent of votes were cast for parties which failed to reach the threshold and were thus unrepresented in the parliament.
+All parties which won seats in 1999 failed to cross the threshold, thus giving Justice and Development Party 66 percent of the seats.